drdww/OPIM5641/Module3/M3_1/Activities/readme.md

 # Activity
-Try the 'fertilizing the yard' and 'election advertising' problems.
+Try the 'fertilizing the yard', 'alloy' and 'election advertising' problems.

 ## Election
 A political candidate is planning his media budget for an upcoming election.
 He has $90,500 to spend.
 His political consultants have provided him with the following estimates of additional votes as a result of the advertising effort: